What Can I Learn From Taking A Bipolar Test?

 Although there have been no medical screening tools that detect bipolar in the past, researchers from the University of Cambridge have developed a blood test that identifies specific biomarkers associated with the disorder.
 When used in conjunction with a psychiatric assessment, the test can help physicians diagnose bipolar disorder more accurately.

-Bipolar disorder is typically diagnosed as either bipolar I disorder or bipolar II disorder, depending on the duration and severity of the symptoms.
+Bipolar is typically diagnosed as either bipolar I or II depending on the duration and severity of the symptoms.
 However, some individuals may present milder symptoms that do not meet the formal diagnostic criteria for bipolar disorder but still impact their daily functioning.
-This phenomenon is sometimes referred to as cyclothymia—a milder form of bipolar disorder characterized by mood swings that are less frequent and severe than those seen in bipolar I disorder and bipolar II disorder.
+This is sometimes referred to as cyclothymia—a milder form of bipolar characterized by mood swings that are less frequent and severe than those seen in bipolar I or II.

 Dramatic manic and depressive mood swings